Connect G Suite to Microsoft Cloud App Security

 After connecting G Suite, you will receive events for 60 days prior to connection.

 After connecting G Suite, Cloud App Security performs a full scan.
 Depending on how many files and users you have, completing the full scan can take awhile.
-To enable near real time scanning, files on which activity is detected are moved to the beginning of the scan queue, for example a file that is edited, updated, or shared is scanned right away and doesn't wait until it is reached by regular scan process.
-This does not apply to files that are not inherently modified, for example files that are viewed, previewed, printed or exported.
+To enable near real-time scanning, files on which activity is detected are moved to the beginning of the scan queue.
+For example, a file that is edited, updated, or shared is scanned right away.
+This does not apply to files that are not inherently modified.
+For example, files that are viewed, previewed, printed, or exported are scanned during the regular scan.